psyfercom/psyfermedia/README.md

 - **Completed:** Here, you'll find a list of TV shows and movies I've already downloaded as torrents and watched.
 Similar to the "Download Pending" section, each entry includes the title and any additional notes.

-### New TV Shows

-This section is dedicated to new TV shows that catch my interest.
-Feel free to recommend any new shows you think I might enjoy!

-- [ ]
-- [ ]
-- [ ]

 ### Contributing

 While this repository primarily serves as my personal catalog, I welcome contributions and suggestions!
 If you have any recommendations or want to collaborate on adding content, feel free to submit a pull request or open an issue.